talhakhan13/CIS-162-30/syllabus.md

 ## Programming Language and IDE

 This courses uses [Python](https://www.python.org/downloads/).
 We use [VS Code](https://code.visualstudio.com/) as the free development tool.
+The first lab will help you install all the necessary software on your personal laptop.

 ## Textbooks / Resources